 2. Mop With Dishwashing Liquid

 Next, dab a little of the dishwashing liquid onto the spot.
-You can use a spray bottle for this if the area is not that big.
+You can use a spray bottle if the area is not that big.
 Mop the floor with a wet mop until the dishwashing liquid is gone.

 3. Sanitize the Floor

 You can either use an enzymatic cleaner or hydrogen peroxide to rid the area of the smell and remove bacteria.
 If you go with hydrogen peroxide, be sure to use it safely.
-Hydrogen peroxide has antibacterial and antiviral cleaning agents that naturally sanitize, lift and remove stains and odors.
+Hydrogen peroxide has antibacterial and antiviral cleaning agents that naturally sanitize, lift, and remove stains and odors.

 To use safely, you’ll need to dilute the peroxide—mix 1 cup of peroxide and 2 cups of water.
 Pour into the spray bottle and shake.
 Test an inconspicuous spot before spraying on the vomit area to ensure the peroxide will not blemish your floor.
-If you choose an enzymatic cleaner, be sure to follow the manufacturer’s directions carefully.
+If you choose an enzymatic cleaner, follow the manufacturer’s directions carefully.